 Happy Hippy Time

-It's all in good fun, this happy hippy fantasy is one in a series of fun times stories with hubber friends, the first of which was written by our hubber buddy "always exploring", aka Ruby.
-She wrote about a hillbilly, root'n toot'n good time.
+It's all in good fun, this happy hippy fantasy is one in a series of fun times stories with hubber friends, the first of which was written by our hubber buddy "Always Exploring", aka Ruby.
+She took us through a hillbilly, root'n toot'n good time.
 The second story was written by Martie Coetser.
 She took us dancing with white lions.
 Now it's my turn to take us on a psychedelic trip!
 Far out, man!